usnistgov/feasst/dev/README.rst

 * regrow but within near existing, for 'free dof, e.g. azimuthal in  angle, sphere in bond, etc'
 * put cell list in finalize-heavy paradigm, update_positions updates cell of selection, finalize updates entire cell list. linked list
 * config could use revert,finalize to update cell list only on finalization, and maybe not have to exclude from cell properties (why exclude?). same with ewald
-* Refactor arguments so that they can be checked for usage (especially in Trials)
 * Rename TrialSelect->SelectTrial, TrialCompute->ComputeTrial.
 Rename Compute->Decide?.
 * Somehow, trial_growth_expanded.h doesn't include debug.h but can compile with ASSERT
 * Speed up RNG by maintaining int_distribution like dis_double
 * Document utils lj, spce, rpm in tutorials
-* Add a FAQ for common compile errors: "no known conversion from brace-enclosed initializer list to const argtype&" often means that a parameter was not converted to a string.
+* Add a FAQ for common compile errors: "no known conversion from brace-enclosed initializer list to argtype" often means that a parameter was not converted to a string.
 * Make a CachedRandom and CachedPotential for prefetch and avoid if statements that could slow down serial simulations.
 * remove tutorial/fh.py
 * Tuner->Tune